 Deep-fried turkey, bacon-wrapped everything, oversized portions, and the almost-complete absence of fiber in holiday fare.

-What are the best remedies for indigestion?
+What are the best winter remedies for indigestion?

 - Digestive enzymes.
 Look for a blend that contains a spectrum of enzymes, especially amylase, protease, and lipase.
 If you’re sensitive to beans, choose one that has alpha-galactosidase; for dairy, look for enzymes with lactase.

 - Ginger.
 For nausea, as little as 1/4 tsp. can reduce symptoms by 40 percent.
 Stock up on ginger tea or capsules.
 Or try candied ginger for fast digestive relief: soak in a jar of water to remove excess sugar, then drain, rinse, and store in the fridge.